 Morpeth Museum is centrally located in Swan Street within the former Morpeth Courthouse.
-The State significant building was constructed in 1862 on land donated by Lt E Close – founder of Morpeth.
+The State significant building was constructed in 1862 on land donated by Lt E Close, the founder of Morpeth.

 Exhibitions range from early and family history to specific industries as well as the modern perspective.

-Visitor packages are available for group bookings, including talks, heritage walks and/or morning tea etc. Local family histories are onsite and visitors can research their local roots.
+Visitor packages are available for group bookings, including talks, heritage walks and/or morning tea.
+Local family histories are on site and visitors can research their local roots.
 School groups are also welcome.

 Morpeth Museum works to collect, preserve and interpret the history of Morpeth and the district for future generations.
 Add Morpeth Museum to your list when you visiting Morpeth to learn the history of the area from friendly and knowledgeable volunteers.